Asenso Manileño

 Asenso Manileño Movement (lit.
 'Progress for Manilans') is a local political party in Manila.
-It is the city's ruling party since 2019, being in dominion through the administrations of mayors Isko Moreno and Honey Lacuna.
+It is formerly the city's ruling party from 2019 to 2025, being in dominion through the administrations of mayors Isko Moreno and Honey Lacuna.

 History

 The party was established in 2005 by Moreno's mentor, Danny Lacuna, the vice mayor of Manila at that time.
 The party's signature hand gesture is pointing the index finger upward which means "God first", the party's slogan.
-The party managed Moreno's successful vice mayoral campaign in the 2013 election, despite carrying then Mayor Joseph Estrada's United Nationalist Alliance.
+The party managed Moreno's successful vice mayoral campaign in the 2013 election, despite carrying then Mayor Joseph Estrada's United Nationalist Alliance ticket.
 In 2018, Moreno decided to challenge Estrada for the mayoralty in the 2019 elections.
 Moreno won the election and his allies then controlled a majority of seats in the Manila City Council.

 The National Unity Party then took on the party as its local affiliate in August 2019, with Moreno being named as one of its vice chairmen.
 In 2021, the party changed its national affiliation to the progressive Aksyon Demokratiko with Moreno being named its national president.

 In the 2022 elections, the party attained a historic success.
-It won 34 of the 36 elective seats in the city council, as well as maintaining the mayoralty and vice mayoralty.
+Its bets Honey Lacuna and Yul Servo won as mayor and vice mayor, respectively, retaining control, while 34 of the 36 elective seats in the city council were won as well.
 Additionally, all six congressional elections were won by candidates allied with the party.

+In 2024, incumbent Mayor Honey Lacuna succeeded Isko Moreno as party leader of Asenso Manileño after he left to pursue a comeback run for mayor in 2025, which was later confirmed.
+Lacuna later joined the Lakas–CMD and formalized her re-election bid for mayor in 2025, eventually running against Moreno and 9 others.
+However, Lacuna and Servo lost their re-election bid to Moreno and Chi Atienza, respectively, with the party winning 12 or one-third of the elected seats of the Manila City Council and 5 (initially 4 prior to the disqualification of Aksyon's Joey Uy) out of the 6 congressional seats in Manila.